-Your teeth have a core of blood vessels and nerves at their centre.
+Your teeth have a core of blood vessels and nerves at their center.
 This living tissue is called the pulp and is in a space called the root canal.
 The number of root canals varies depending on how far back the tooth is in your mouth.
 Front teeth often have just one root canal, while back teeth may have three or more.

 If your tooth is injured or has severe decay, the pulp can be damaged and the blood vessels may die.
 This results in a “dead” tooth which is likely to get infected because it’s no longer protected by your immune system.

 There are a number of ways that a tooth’s pulp can be damaged.
 These include:

 All of these conditions can lead to bacteria getting trapped in your teeth.
 There is then the possibility that the tooth pulp will become infected, causing blood vessels and nerves to die.

 Without treatment, a collection of pus (abscess) can form at the root tip.
 This can lead to pain and swelling and may cause damage to the bone around your tooth.
 If you don’t have treatment to remove the infected tissue, you may have to have the whole tooth taken out (extracted).